digital-asset/daml/docs/source/app-dev/app-arch.rst

   daml codegen js .daml/dist/<your-project-name.dar> -o ui/daml.js

-This command will generate a JavaScript library for each DALF in you DAR, containing metadata about types and templates in the DALF and TypeScript typings them.
+This command will generate a JavaScript library for each DALF in your DAR, containing metadata about types and templates in the DALF and TypeScript typings them.
 In ``create-daml-app``, ``ui/package.json`` refers to these libraries via the ``"create-daml-app": "file:../daml.js/create-daml-app-0.1.0"`` entry in the ``dependencies`` field.